Instant Pot Hard Boiled Eggs

 Instructions

-• Add the steaming rack to the bottom of your 6-Quart electric pressure cooker.
+• Add the steaming rack to the bottom of your inner pot in your 6-quart electric pressure cooker.

 • Set the eggs in a single layer on top of the rack.
 The eggs can fit snugly but do not stack the eggs on top of each other.
-Also, make sure to check your eggs for cracks before adding them to the pressure cooker.
-If they have a crack it will be a mess when you open it back up.
+Check your eggs for cracks before adding them to the pressure cooker.
+If they have a crack they may crack even more, or explode, while under pressure.

 • Press the manual button, set the time to 3 minutes, set the pressure to high and press start.